Jesus-DSP/TAMIU-OS-Simulator-Project/README.md

 ## 👤 Author

-SimOS is primarily developed by:
+Basic OS is primarily developed by:

 - 🦜 Jesus-DSP
   - GitHub: `@Jesus-DSP`